xieweiAlex/English_Learning/words/2024/words-Jul-24.md

 [week 2](#week-2)
 [week 1](#week-1)

+Could we just get a temp, please?
+So, you've been temping for us for a year now, and we want to bring you aboard permanently.

 **muck**, **manure**, **mulch**.
 **coquette**, **croquette**.
 It would be a **presumptuous** mistake for me to cloud the picture with my own judgments and give opinions about what others (whose shoes I am not in) should do.